Ghostscypher/php-mpesa/specifications.md

     // Used to set the shortcode, this is usually the
     // partyA or partyB depending on the transaction
-    // identidier_type, indicates the kind of shortcode this is
+    // identifier_type, indicates the kind of shortcode this is
     // allowed are IDENTIFIER_TYPE_TILL, IDENTIFIER_TYPE_PAYBILL
     // Allow chaining, see example below
     public MpesaConfig setShortCode(value: string, identifier_type: CONSTANT);